cypw/DPNs/README.md

 The augmented input images are substrated by mean RGB = [ 124, 117, 104 ], and then multiplied by 0.0167.

 ### Mean-Max Pooling
-Mean-Max pooling is a new technique for improving the accuracy of a trained CNN whose input size is larger than training crops.
-The idea is to first convert a trained CNN into a [convolutional network](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Long_Fully_Convolutional_Networks_2015_CVPR_paper.pdf) and then insert a mean-max pooling layer, i.e. `0.5 * (global average pooling + global max pooling)`, just before the final softmax layer, see [score.py](https://github.com/cypw/DPNs-tmp/blob/master/score.py#L49).
-Mean-Max Pooling is very effective and does not require any training/fine-tuining process.
+Here, we introduce a new testing technique by using Mean-Max Pooling which can further improve the performance of a well trained CNN in the testing phase without the need of any training/fine-tuining process.
+This testing technique is designed for the case when the testing images is larger than training crops.
+The idea is to first convert a trained CNN model into a [convolutional network](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Long_Fully_Convolutional_Networks_2015_CVPR_paper.pdf) and then insert the following Mean-Max Pooling layer (a.k.a.
+[Max-Avg Pooling](https://arxiv.org/abs/1509.08985)), i.e. 0.5 * (global average pooling + global max pooling), just before the final softmax layer.

 Based on our observations, Mean-Max Pooling consistently boost the testing accuracy.
 We adopted this testing strategy in both LSVRC16 and LSVRC17.
-Please let me know if any other resarchers have proposed exactly the same technique.

 ## Results